medillcherubs/2015-wordpress-site/README.md

 * "User Meta Pro" by Khaled Hossain
 * "User Role Editor" by Vladimir Garagulya
     - User -> User Role Editor -> Author settings -> Check "unfiltered_html" -> Save
+    - Add a new role named "Cherub" with the slug "cherub" that has the same perimssions as "Editor".
+All Cherubs should be assigned to this role.
 * "WP Subtitle" by Husani Oakley, Ben Huson

 ### Import Users